zxl0714/redis-mock/README.md

   to a real Redis instance, intercepting some of the calls when needed.

 ## How can I ensure that this mock functions exactly like real Redis?

-First and foremost, it's important to acknowledge that no test mock can behave with absolute precision identical to a real system.
-Attempting to create a bug-to-bug compatible reimplementation would be impractical.
-The primary objective of a test mock is to expose errors in the code being tested.
-Therefore, it is acceptable for a mock to fail more frequently than a real system.

-In the case of Jedis-Mock, we make diligent efforts to preserve the semantics of Redis operations.
-We employ two practices to achieve this:
+We employ two practices to achieve maximum compatibility with Redis:

-1. Extensive use of comparison testing: All tests for Jedis-Mock are executed twice—once against the mock and once against a real Redis instance running in TestContainers.
+1. Comparison testing: All tests for Jedis-Mock are executed twice—once against the mock and once against a real Redis instance running in TestContainers.
 This approach ensures that our tests for Jedis-Mock include accurate assertions.

 2. Execution of native Redis tests: We continuously expand the suite of native Redis tests that are successfully executed against Jedis-Mock.
 These tests are the ones employed for regression testing of Redis itself.
 You can explore the specific tests being executed [here](.github/workflows/native-tests.yml).

+However, the primary objective of a test mock is not to be a bug-to-bug compatible reimplementation, but to expose errors in the code being tested.
+Therefore, it is acceptable for a mock to fail more frequently than a real system and be more restrictive.

 ## Quickstart